WHAT ARE COMMUNITY/FERAL/STRAY CATS?

 For some excellent resources on TNR, see the TNR section of our Resources page.

-WHY IS THE SPAY/NEUTERING OF FERAL CATS SO IMPORTANT?
+WHY IS THE SPAY/NEUTERING OF COMMUNITY CATS SO IMPORTANT?

 Cats can reproduce at an astonishingly rapid rate.
-Though many feral offspring die due to the harsh conditions into which they are born, others survive and go on to reproduce many times in their lives.
+Though many offspring of community cats die due to the harsh conditions into which they are born, others survive and go on to reproduce many times in their lives.

-Global warming is also believed to be increasing feral cat numbers by extending the warmer part of each year during which they typically reproduce.
+Global warming is also believed to be increasing community cat numbers by extending the warmer part of each year during which they typically reproduce.

 Only the spaying or neutering of owned cats can prevent them from straying into the wild and reproducing as feral cats

-Only the spaying or neutering of feral cats can reduce the actual number of kittens and cats living in our gardens and on our streets.
+Only the spaying or neutering of community cats can reduce the actual number of kittens and cats living in our gardens and on our streets.

-HOW CAN I HELP SPAY/NEUTER THE FERAL CATS IN MY NEIGHBORHOOD?
+HOW CAN I HELP SPAY/NEUTER THE COMMUNITY CATS IN MY NEIGHBORHOOD?

-If you live in Toronto or the surrounding area, visit this page of our website for details how to access TNR spay/neuter clinics for feral cats.
+If you live in Toronto or the surrounding area, visit this page of our website for details how to access TNR spay/neuter clinics for community cats.